Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 | `map`      | `(::T, [::Data_t]) -> Nothing`  |
 | `unmap`    | `(::T, [::Data_t]) -> Nothing`  |

 Where `T` is the subtype.
-For example, since `Button` is a widget, the signature of `Button`s signal `realize` is `(::Button, [::Data_t]) -> Nothing`.
+For example, since `Button` is a `Widget`, the signature of `Button`s signal `realize` is `(::Button, [::Data_t]) -> Nothing`.

-By the end of this chapter, we will have learned when exactly all these signals are emitted and what they mean.
+By the end of this chapter, we will have learned when all these signals are emitted and what they mean.
 For now, we will just note that all widgets share these signals.
 For any class subtyping `Widget`, these signals are available.

 ---

 ## Widget Properties

 When displayed on screen, a widgets size and location will be chosen dynamically.
 Resizing the window may or may not resize all widgets inside such that they fill the entire window.
-Multiple properties govern this behavior, and a somewhat complex heuristic determines the exact position and size.
+A somewhat complex heuristic determines the exact position and size of a widget during runtime.
 We can influence this process using multiple properties all widgets share.

 Each widget will choose a position and size on screen.
 We call this area, an [axis-aligned rectangle](https://en.wikipedia.org/wiki/Minimum_bounding_box#Axis-aligned_minimum_bounding_box), the widgets **allocated area**.
+The allocated area can change over the course of runtime, most widgets are easily resized either by us, the developers, or the user.

 ### Parent and Children

-Widgets can be inside another widget.
+Widgets can be inside other widgets.
 A widget that can contain other widgets is called a **container** widget.
-Each widget inside this container is called the **child** of the container.
+Each widget inside this container is called the **child** of the container. `Window`, in our previous `main.jl`, is a container widget, we inserted `Button`, a widget, into it using `set_child!`.

 How many children a widget can contain depends on the type of widget.
-Some may have no children, exactly one child, exactly two, or any number of children.
+Some may have no children, exactly one child, exactly two, excatly three, or any number of children.
 Shared for all widgets, however, is that each widget has exactly one **parent**.
 This is the widget it is contained within.

 Because a widget can only have exactly one parent, we cannot put the same widget instance into two containers.
 If we want two identical `Button`s in two different positions on screen, we have to create two button instances.